bee-Michi/github-cli/readme.md

 ## Contributing and Forking

 Feel free to contribute to the project.
-We are constantly working to new releases, so help us!
+I may relese new things and your help is really needed.

 Also if you have issuse, or want to ask before making large contribusions, then feel free to open an issue!